oracle-quickstart/oci-ebs-monitoring/README.md

 ## Contributing

 This project welcomes contributions from the community.
-Before submitting a pull request, see [CONTRIBUTING](./CONTRIBUTING.md) for details.
+Before submitting a pull request, please [review our contribution guide](./CONTRIBUTING.md)

+## Security

+Please consult the [security guide](./SECURITY.md) for our responsible security vulnerability disclosure process

 ## License

 Copyright (c) 2021, 2022 Oracle and/or its affiliates.
-Released under the Universal Permissive License (UPL), Version 1.0.
+Released under the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007.
 See [LICENSE](./LICENSE) for more details.

 [oci]: https://cloud.oracle.com/en_US/cloud-infrastructure